American Civil Liberties Union: Public schools

 Five years after the ACLU was formed, the organization had virtually no success to show for its efforts.
 That changed in 1925, when the ACLU persuaded John T. Scopes to defy Tennessee's anti-evolution law in The State of Tennessee v.
 John Thomas Scopes.
 Clarence Darrow, a member of the ACLU National Committee, headed Scopes' legal team.
-The prosecution, led by William Jennings Bryan, contended that the Bible should be interpreted literally in teaching creationism in school.
-The ACLU lost the case, and Scopes was fined $100.
-The Tennessee Supreme Court later upheld the law.
-Still, it overturned the conviction on a technicality.
+The Scopes trial was a phenomenal public relations success for the ACLU.
+The ACLU became well known across America, and the case led to the first endorsement of the ACLU by a major US newspaper.